Why Am I Not Feeling Well?

 Possible underlying causes

-Symptoms such as bloating, reflux, food sensitivity, constipation, and chemical sensitivity may reflect disturbances in digestive and detoxification systems, including:
+Symptoms such as bloating, reflux, food sensitivity, constipation, and sensitivity to chemicals may reflect imbalances in the digestive system and the body’s detoxification capacity.
+These may include:

 Suggested test categories